 30. Young Americans aren’t the ones who use online banking the most.

-31. Asian Americans use internet banking the most.
+31. White Americans use internet banking the most.

-About 46% of Asian Americans use the internet to access and manage their checking accounts.
-This is the only racial group where the use of internet banking improved (+1.7%) between 2015 and 2017.
-The concept is relatively popular among white consumers, as 39.1% of them use online banking.
-Per the latest digital banking statistics, only 24.3% and 25.8% of African and Hispanic Americans access bank accounts online.
+As many as 26.7 white Americans use the internet to access and manage their checking accounts, followed by 25.7% of Asian Americans.
+The concept is relatively popular among Native Americans too, with 17% of them using online banking.
+The latest digital banking statistics, only 12% and 11.1% of African and Hispanic Americans access bank accounts online.

 32. In 2019, over 161 million Americans banked online.